-I write to advise that the Australian Livestock and Rural Transporters Association (ALRTA) supports Option 1 of the consultation paper Options for setting heavy vehicle charges for 2023-24 and beyond.
-This option involves a 2.75 per cent increase in heavy vehicle charges in each of the three years commencing 2023-24.
+I write to advise that the Australian Livestock and Rural Transporters Association (ALRTA) does not support either a 6 per cent increase in heavy vehicle charges (annually for three years) or the alternative 10 per cent proposal.
+ALRTA would however support a 3 per cent increase in heavy vehicle charges in each of the three years commencing 2023-24.